Water-Melon/Melang/docs/function.md

 Operator *&* makes argument *a* to be a reference variable named *data* in function *foo*.
 Every modification on *data* will directly effect on *a*.

+> Note:
-> Note. & only can be used on the parameters of function definition.
+>   1. & only can be used on the parameters of function definition.
+>   2. array and object will be treated as reference all the time no matter & given or not.